 Our board has established standing committees at the Company level in connection with the discharge of its responsibilities.
-These committees include an audit committee, a compensation committee and a corporate governance and nominating committee.
+These committees include an Audit Committee, a Compensation Committee and a Corporate Governance and Nominating Committee.

-In the future, the our board may establish such additional committees as it deems appropriate, in accordance with applicable law and regulations and our certificate of formation and Bylaws.
+In the future, our board may establish such additional committees as it deems appropriate, in accordance with applicable law and regulations and the Company's certificate of formation and bylaws.